 The extent to which the force is efficient at keeping people safe and reducing crime is good.

 The extent to which the force is legitimate at keeping people safe and reducing crime is good.

 The efficiency and legitimacy inspection findings are published below.

 Wendy Williams, Her Majesty’s Inspector of Constabulary

-My overall assessment of Wiltshire’s performance will be published in spring 2018, following the publication of the legitimacy and effectiveness inspections in December 2017 and March 2018, respectively.
+My overall assessment of Wiltshire’s performance will be published in spring 2018, following the publication of the effectiveness inspections in March 2018.